johndgiese/dotvim/README.md

 Note that you may need to update the origin url for the repo (google online if you don't know how to do this)

 ### Managing plugins
-I use fugitive to manage plugins; it is much better than the default way.
-Google online if you don't beleive me.
-Basically, you place all of your plugins into the .vim/bundle directory
+I use Vundle to manage plugins; it is much better than the default way.
+Google online if you don't believe me.
+Instructions on how to use it [here](https://github.com/gmarik/vundle).

-I use git submodules to keep all the plugins (or most - snipmate is actually a hardcopy for some complicated reasons) up to date.
-Git submodules are basically pointers to other git repositories; because almost all vim plugins have a github repository, this is easy to do.
-It also lets me avoid duplicataing all this code, and allows me to update the plugins very easily with:

-	git submodule foreach git pull origin master

-If you want to add a new submodule into fugitive's, cd to .vim and use:

-	git clone http://url/to/the/repo bundle/pluginname

-Note that the plugin name doesn't need to be the actual plugin's name, but whatever you want to call it.

-After the submodule downloads, you will want to modify the .gitmodules file to ignore dirty files (like the help tags that fugitive will generate for you).
-Open .gitmodules and you will see how to do this (it is obvious).

 ### Updating the VIMRC
 You can quickly update the vimrc by pressing ,v in normal mode.
 When you save it, it will source the changes so that you can see the effects immediatly.
 Note that this doesn't always work as expected, so you may have to fully reset vim to use this.
-See [this vimcast](http://vimcasts.org/episodes/updating-your-vimrc-file-on-the-fly/) for some details about this.

 ### Updating the Colorscheme
 Everyone likes a different colorscheme, so you will probably want to make some updates to mine or change it completely.
 To do this you can use type ,o to go staright to the file to start editing.
 When in the file you can type ,h to see all the hex colors (only available in gvim).